pelias/spatial/runtime/README.md

 Package managers on various operating systems/platforms provide inconsistent versions of these dependencies, this makes it difficult to install the correct versions in `/usr/local` without breaking other software on the system.

-In order to overcome this problem we instead install the dependencies outside of the main operating system dir, instead compiling and installing the dependencies in a custom directory.
+In order to overcome this problem we install the dependencies outside of the main operating system dir, instead compiling and installing the dependencies into a custom directory.

 By default the runtime directory is configured as `/opt/spatial`, it is strongly recommended you use this location as everything 'just works'.